kit-data-manager/base-repo/INTERFACE.md

  - PostgreSQL (driver included, requires a running PostgreSQL server, used for production) [PostgreSQL](https://www.postgresql.org/), [Example](https://github.com/kit-data-manager/base-repo/blob/4e90c6aeaced4715d419482f3cb127cddc85bd37/config/application-default.properties#L38-L45)

 > **Note**:
-> Other relational databases, e.g., MariaDB, SQLite, or Oracle, may also work but require additional actions.
+> Other relational databases, such as MariaDB, SQLite, or Oracle, may also work, but require additional steps.
 To allow base-repo to connect, the source code repository must be cloned, an appropriate JDBC driver has to be added to `build.gradle`
-> and base-repo has be be compiled.
-Proper JDBC drivers are typically provided on the database's Web page.
+> and base-repo has to be compiled.
+Proper JDBC drivers are typically provided on the database's web page.
 Afterwards, the database can be configured in `application.properties` similar to PostgreSQL but with database-specific property naming.
 Please refer
 > to the driver documentation for details.

 ### Local Filesystem (mandatory)